 Community exchanges and local seed banks are popping up everywhere, giving you access to heirloom varieties that outperform mass-produced options in flavor and disease resistance.

+These seeds are typically non-GMO and organic, which matters to your health.
 You’ll also find yourself saving seeds from successful harvests, building a collection that’s perfectly suited to your growing conditions over time.